While we often hold celebrities in high regard, in reality, they are everyday individuals like all of us.

-In 2010, law enforcement took Amy in the custody after she drove her vehicle into another car and killed a 60-year-old woman and critically injuring her husband.
+In 2010, law enforcement took Amy in custody after she drove her vehicle into another car, killed a 60-year-old woman, and critically injured her husband.
 After being convicted of vehicular manslaughter, the judge sentenced the former “Melrose Place” actress to three years in prison.

 In 2011, law enforcement in West Hollywood arrested Christina for public intoxication and her boyfriend for driving under the influence of alcohol.

 In 2014, law enforcement arrested and charged Justin for driving under the influence while drag racing in Miami, Florida.

 Investigators found that Justin was not only drunk behind the wheel but had just smoked weed and taken Xanax, an antianxiety medication.
 This was not Bieber’s first arrest for DUI, nor would it be the last.

 Famous drummer Keith Moon for the band Who struck a pedestrian, his friend Neil Boland, in January 1970 after leaving a pub.
 He said he did not see his friend standing in the road.

 Law enforcement arrested and charged Moon for the death of his friend, driving under the influence of alcohol, and driving without insurance or license, leading to a fatal alcohol-related accident.

 William S Burroughs

 In 1951, Burroughs shot and killed his wife after spending the evening drinking alcohol.
 William claims that the two were playing a game where he pointed a gun at his wife to shoot an Apple off her head.
 Law enforcement did not charge William with murder.